alainkaegi/pythonorama/style/names.md

 ## Overview
 Programmers are constantly called upon to name variables, functions/methods, classes, and other things.
 Choosing names carefully can vastly improve the legibility (and therefore maintainability) of code.

-The guidelines below have exceptions, but any deviations should be made deliberately.
+The guidelines below have exceptions, but any deviations should be deliberate.
-- Be consistent, both within your own program and with the conventions of your language and organization.
+- Be consistent, both within your own program and with the conventions of your language and team.
 - Choose names so that code using them reads like clear prose.

   **Bad:**